 Each sport coach will work with the school's athletic director to develop an emergency action plan for use with an injured or unconscious team member.
+Each plan should include the location of AED, contact information for local EMS, address and site information to relay to EMS, identify key personnel and their responsibilities with a designated chain of command, and actions that must be completed post emergency.
+For outdoor sports the plan must include plans for handling heat related illnesses.
 This plan needs to be posted and practiced.
 This plan must be filed with the school's principal or athletic director.
 This plan must be updated annually.